spacedriveapp/archive-wasm/docs/archive-wasm/functions/extractAll.md

 > **extractAll**(`data`, `opts`?): [`Entry`](../interfaces/Entry.md)[]

-Extract all entries in an archive
+Extracts all entries from an archive.

-> This function is the preferred choice over `extract` when your use case
+> This function is recommended over [extract](extract.md) if you need to retrieve and process the data
-> involves accessing the content data of all entries within the archive,
-> and memory usage is not a critical concern.
-It provides a performance
+> from all entries within the archive and memory usage is not a concern.
+It improves performance
-> advantage for this specific scenario by circumventing certain workarounds
-> required to support random-time access to an entry's data within
+> by skipping certain workarounds required for random access to an entry’s data in LibArchive’s
-> LibArchive's streaming process model.
-If your goal is to process all
-> entries and retrieve their content, `extractAll` is the recommended method
+> streaming model.
+If your use case involves accessing all entries and their content, choose
+> extractAll for optimal performance.

 ## Parameters

 ### data

-Archive's data
+The archive’s data.

 `ArrayBufferLike` | `ArrayBufferView`\<`ArrayBufferLike`\>

 ### opts?

-Extract options, string value will be interpreted as password
+Extraction options, or a string interpreted as a password.

 `string` | [`ExtractAllOpts`](../type-aliases/ExtractAllOpts.md)